Dynamics-Encoded Deep Learning for Robust System Identification and Parameter Estimation: System Identification via Dynamics Discovery

-To evaluate the performance of our models, we pass randomized time steps into the neural network to evaluate the performance of the approximated dynamics and states on data within the domain that the neural network was not trained on.
+To evaluate the performance of our models, we randomly select time steps within the domain to generate a set of test observed data that the neural network was not trained on.
+We pass this test data into the neural network to evaluate the quality of the model predictions.
 As an evaluation metric, we compute the mean squared error (MSE) between the exact solution and neural network approximation for each state at the test data points:

 where $y_i$ is the true value of the $i$-th sample, $\hat{y}_i$ is the corresponding predicted value, and $N$ is the number of samples in the test data set.
-For the method described in \cref{sec:inv}, we also compare the estimated physical parameter values with the ground truth values used in generating the data by calculating the relative error.
-For all the examples in this section, since we are using simulated data and the underlying true dynamics and states are known, we compute the MSE and relative errors using the exact solutions and parameter values compared with their deep learning approximations.
+For all the examples in this section, since we are using simulated data with known underlying true dynamics and states, we compute the MSE and relative errors using the exact solutions and parameter values compared with our model predictions and approximations.
 However, we acknowledge that in cases where the dynamics of a system are truly unknown, the evaluation of the model becomes more difficult and different metrics are required.